 Solomon’s strongest desire was to do God’s work right.

-He wanted to govern God’s people in a way that would be pleasing to God.
+He wanted to govern God’s people in a way that would be pleasing to God and that’s not with Money.
 That’s all.
 The book of Proverbs urges us to stop being simple and receive wisdom.
 But what is wisdom?
 Job 28:28 NIV says, the fear of the Lord, that is wisdom.
 Reverence for God is wisdom.
 What would our lives look like if we had reverence for God?

 There are so many verses that describe the choice that Solomon made.
 Seek ye first the Kingdom of God and His righteousness and all these things will be given to you as well (Matthew 6:33 NIV).
 Delight yourself in the Lord and He will give you the desires of your heart (Psalms 37:4 NIV).
 When we truly honor God with all of our lives, he grants us the desires of our hearts.
 The hard question to continually ask oneself is, am I truly honoring God?